 A Headache in the Pelvis: A new understanding and treatment for chronic pelvic pain syndromes

-Now available in 9 languages in printed copy and for immediate access as an online eBook on your computer, tablet or smartphone.
+Now available in 9 languages in print, and as an online ebook for immediate access on your computer, tablet or smartphone.

 A Headache in the Pelvis

 “…has truly become the ‘Bible’ for patients, both men and women, who suffer from pelvic floor muscle dysfunction.”